olinlibrary/library-website/README.md

   - Run `jekyll serve` and navigate to the url given to view the website.
   - If `jekyll serve` outputs errors, then run , then `bundle exec jekyll serve`

-## How the Table of Contents work:
+## How Table of Contents(jekyll-toc) work:
-- All layouts that use "default.html" will automatically have table of contents generated underneath header, and anchors are injected to the corresponding contents.
+- All layouts that use <i>default.html</i> will automatically have table of contents generated underneath header, and anchors are injected to the corresponding contents.
 - To disable table of contents for a specific post or layout, insert `toc: false` underneath `layout: default`.